Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 2. To handle unicode characters - virtual key codes don't contain unicode
 3. For the OS to handle Upper case and Lower case for us

 To do this we use the WM_CHAR message.
-Each time we get this message we add the character to a buffer for that frame.
+Each time we get this message we want to do soemthing to use these characters in our game code.

-We'll store the buffer in our PlatformInputState.
+We'll store the characters that come in each frame into a buffer stored in our PlatformInputState.

 #CODE